Bachelor of Laws: South Africa

-In South Africa the LL.B. is offered both at the undergraduate and postgraduate levels.
-As of 1996 it is the universal and only legal qualification for legal practice, superseding the existing B.Juris and B.Proc degrees.
+In South Africa the LLB is offered both at the undergraduate and postgraduate levels.
+As of 1996 it is the universal and only legal qualification for legal practice, superseding the existing B.Juris. and B.Proc. degrees.
 The undergraduate programme, offered since 1998, requires four years of study.
 At the postgraduate level, the programme generally requires three years.
-Several South African universities offer B.A. and BCom degrees with a major in "Law", and these graduates then undertake a two-year postgraduate-programme.
-Some universities also offer a one-year programme for holders of the BProc degree.
+Several South African universities offer Bachelor of Arts and Bachelor of Commerce degrees with a major in "Law"; graduates may then undertake a two-year postgraduate-programme.
+Some universities also offer a one-year programme for holders of the B.Proc. degree.

 The curriculum is typically structured around preliminary, core and advanced courses, and most universities also offer elective coursework.
 The preliminary courses acquaint the students with both the background and the foundations of the South African legal system, and with legal thinking and analysis in general.
 The core subjects are those regularly required for legal practice.

 The advanced courses (usually) comprise further study in these core subjects, deepening and / or broadening the student's knowledge as appropriate.
 The electives – often comprising these advanced courses, amongst others – allow students to specialise in a particular area of law, to an extent, by choosing from a range of optional courses.
 Some universities also require that students complete an experience based course ("Practical Legal Studies" / "Law clinic"); a credit comprising independent research exclusively is often offered as an elective, and at some universities is a degree requirement.

-The undergraduate LL.B. may depart from this structure.
 Depending on university, the curriculum will comprise legal subjects exclusively, or may include humanities subjects so as to prepare graduates with a "broad-based" legal education.
 Some undergraduate programmes do not offer any optional coursework.
 Credits in English and Afrikaans are also often included.
-Along with Latin, these were, but are no longer, "subjects compelled by statute", and were typically entrance requirements for the LL.B., having been studied as undergraduate modules.
+Along with Latin, these were, but are no longer, "subjects compelled by statute", and were typically entrance requirements for the LLB, having been studied as undergraduate modules.
 Similarly, Roman Law was previously a preliminary course, whereas, in both the post- and undergraduate degree, it is now offered as an elective.

-Note that the structure of the undergraduate programme is under review.
+The structure of the undergraduate programme is under review.
 The issues noted are: graduates of these programmes are seen to be less prepared for the profession as compared to those pursuing the graduate LLB; only 20% of entrants complete the programme within four years; only about 50% of graduates here enter the legal profession at all.
 Further, there are those who question the academic standard of the new degree.
 Some universities have now discontinued the programme; in other cases undergraduate students are required to initially register as Arts, Commerce or Science students – with first year law subjects – and, in the second year of study, only those meeting specified criteria may choose to pursue the four-year LLB.